makersacademy/chitter-challenge/README.md

 -------

 ```

-STRAIGHT UP
+as a social media user
+so i can see the chitter feed
+i want to be able to view the chitter peeps

-As a Maker
+As a social media user
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

+as a social media user
+so i can remove peeps from my peep feed
+i want to delete a peep

-As a maker
+As a social media user
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

-As a Maker
+As a social media user
 So that I can better appreciate the context of a peep
 I want to see the time at which it was made

-As a Maker
+As a social media user
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

-HARDER

 As a Maker
 So that only I can post messages on Chitter as me